 Besides using the cast feature on the Amazon Music app, you can also connect your Android phone or tablet to Google Home using Bluetooth, then start enjoying the music sync.

-Step 1 Launch the Google Home app on phone or tablet, and go to the Setting window.
+Step 1 Launch the Google Home app on phone or tablet, and go to the Settings window.

 Step 2 Click "Audio", choose your Google Home device, then click "Enable Pairing Mood" at the bottom.